Five Elements: Fire

 Summer, at its hottest, brightest and lightest, belongs to the element of Fire.

-This is the season of ‘bathing in nature’, either literally in wild waters, or figuratively during a walk in the woods, meadows and along streams.
+This is the season of ‘bathing in nature’, either literally in blazing sunshine, or figuratively during a walk in the woods, meadows and along streams.

 It is a time of song, dance and merriment, sharing good times with friends and family, getting together with the ones we love.

 Outward-going (expanding), highly transformative and intense, this is the time to burn away the useless things of the past, shine a light into the shadows and dance wildly just because you can.

 Step forward, express yourself, share your talents, participate.

 Too much: as with all things in Life, it is also very well possible to over-do this energy.